iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Sphere.md

 Now, we are going to solve a wave equation inside of the Sphere.
-This is still using: [[Separation of Variables]] method for solving a major part of the equation.
+This is still using: [[Separation of Variables for Heat and Waves]] method for solving a major part of the equation.

 And to read this we at least need to recognize the Bessel's equation when it popped up, which can be read more on [[Bessel's Equation]].